S-Khos/Sudoku-Web-Application/README.md

-# Lab 01-03 - Shayan Khosravi

-The starter code for lab 01-03.

 ## Overview

 Let's create the skeleton of a web-based sudoku game, implemented as two web pages, a game page and a high scores page.